Welcome to your complete taxi guide for East Midlands Airport.

-With such a burden of responsibility, the transport services surrounding East Midlands are important assets to the facility, helping airport bosses fill planes with customers, boxes of shoes and hats in tow, and with crates of handsome vegetables, ready for sale in other areas of the country.
+With such a burden of responsibility, the transport services surrounding East Midlands are important assets to the facility, helping airport bosses fill planes with customers, boxes of shoes and hats in tow, and with crates of delicious vegetables, ready for sale in other areas of the country.

-Of course, getting to and from East Midlands Airport is of primary concern for travellers, and the local taxi services are well suited to catering for your needs, regardless of how many suitcases you've managed to stuff with flip-flops and high heels.
+Of course, getting to and from East Midlands Airport is of primary concern for travellers, and the local taxi services are well suited to cater for your needs, regardless of how many suitcases you've managed to stuff with flip-flops and high heels.

 A taxi ride to Derby, a city famous for its Championship football team, Derby County, is slightly cheaper, at around £30 for a saloon car and £45 for a minibus.
 Prices for Nottingham are comparable to those for Leicester.

 When using private hire minicabs check whether there are charges depending on how much luggage you have, the total distance between two points.
-Black cabs should also be used in moderation, if only to protect your bank balance.
+Black cabs should also be used in moderation if only to protect your bank balance.

 Leicester is a haven of Roman archaeology, and there are plenty of unusual places to visit.
-The Jewry Wall, for example, a two thousand year old structure located two miles from the city centre, is the last remnant of a first century bathhouse, a place of relaxation and sloth, and an important aspect of Roman life.
+The Jewry Wall, for example, a two thousand-year-old structure located two miles from the city centre, is the last remnant of a first-century bathhouse, a place of relaxation and sloth, and an important aspect of Roman life.

 Located two miles from the city centre, Darley Abbey boasts an impressive eighty-acre park, and myriad churches and old buildings that will have visitors reaching for their cameras.
 The Abbey Pub, a low rambling structure formed from the dissolution of the monasteries in the 16th century, is a unique place to hide from the driving rain.